ricardo8r/InsFEM/README.md

 You may need to be sudo for the prevous installations.

-After all of this is installed git clone into the InspiraFEM repository and execute
+After all of this is installed git clone into the InsFEM repository and execute

 make (which will implicitly make config, debug,release and test, you can execute each of this separately)